Professionals and Clinicians

 APPLICATION

-The Brain Injury Alliance of Arizona is a statewide organization committed to creating a better future through brain injury prevention, advocacy, and education.
+The Brain Injury Association of Arizona is a statewide organization committed to creating a better future through brain injury prevention, advocacy, and education.
 We support, connect, and empower survivors of brain injury and their caregivers on their journey to recovery.
 Our work began as a grassroots effort and has grown to a strong statewide presence for survivors and the professionals who work with them.

 We follow five pillars in our work – support, educate, advocate, prevent and inspire.
 Thank you for your interest in supporting our work.